 Figure 9.
-Depency of benthic macrofauna index (BBI) on (top panel) suspended solid matter (mg/l) and (bottom panel) turbidity (NTU) in the near-bottom water close to the dredging site in 2005 and 2008.
+Depency of benthic macrofauna index (BBI) on (left panel) suspended solid matter (mg/l) and (right panel) turbidity (NTU) in the near-bottom water close to the dredging site in 2005 and 2008.
 The GES boundary in BBI is at 0.6.

-▶ Baltic sediment are high due to the long eutrophication process and, similarly, the Baltic sediments contain high amounts of persistent organic pollutants (POPs) and heavy metals.
+In this review, we focused on physical disturbances (siltation, turbidity, sedimentation) and physical loss (substrate removal, altered topography, smothering) of the dredging activities, while the contamination and eutrophication effects were given lower focus.
+Nutrient reserves of the Baltic sediment are high due to the long eutrophication process and, similarly, the Baltic sediments contain high amounts of persistent organic pollutants (POPs) and heavy metals.
 Dredging and other physical contact with sea floor affect resuspension of these substances and, hence, eutrophication and contamination effects are expected.
 Moreover, these may be stronger in shallow areas, where stratification is weaker and mixing takes place, and in sheltered areas such as inner archipelagos or semi-enclosed bays, where the effect is not diluted.